Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

     - The applicable configuration properties are `alluxio.worker.evictor.lrfu.step.factor` and `alluxio.worker.evictor.lrfu.attenuation.factor` which can be found in [configuration properties]({{site.baseurl}}{% link en/reference/Properties-List.md %}#alluxio.worker.evictor.lrfu.step.factor)
-- **PartialLRUEvictor** : Evicts based on least-recently-used but will choose StorageDir with maximum free space and only evict from that StorageDir.
-TODO: what is StorageDir???
+- **PartialLRUEvictor** : Evicts based on a least-recently-used policy but will choose one configured storage directory on the local worker with maximum free space and only evict from that directory.

 The evictor utilized by workers is determined by the Alluxio property [`alluxio.worker.evictor.class`]({{site.basurl}}{% link en/reference/Properties-List.md %}#alluxio.worker.evictor.class).